Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of time-discrete stochastic dynamics

-We compute the rate of geometric ergodicity of ${\bm X}$ with different noise magnitudes by running {\bf Algorithm 2} with $N = 10^{8}$ trajectories.
-The parameter $\epsilon$ is chosen to be $0.02, 0.03, 0.04, 0.06, 0.08, 0.1$, and $0.12$, as coupling is extremely slow in this example if the noise is small.
-Slopes of exponential tails of the coupling times are demonstrated in Figure \ref{fig4}.
-We can see that when the noise is weak, the coupling becomes exponentially slow in this example (Figure \ref{fig4} lower right corner).
-This is because the deterministic dynamics admits a stable periodic orbit.
-Two trajectories of ${\bm Z}$ need to overcome the barrier between two distinct periodic orbits in order to meet.
-Large deviations theory tells us that this exit time is exponentially long.
+where $\{\zeta_{n}\}$ are i.i.d. standard normal random variables.
+Still, we compute the rate of geometric ergodicity of ${\bm X}$ with different noise magnitudes by running {\bf Algorithm 2} with $N = 10^{8}$ samples trajectories.
+A little bit different from the previous three examples, the noise magnitudes in this example are chosen as $0.015,$ $0.02,$ $0.03,$ $0.04,$ $0.06,$ $0.08,$ and $0.1$, respectively.
+This is because in this example, the coupling is extremely slow which is hard to be observed numerically if the noise is too small.
+Slopes of the exponential tails of the coupling times are computed and demonstrated in Figure \ref{fig4} (blue lines).
+The lower right panel in Figure \ref{fig4} shows that the coupling becomes exponentially slow as the noise vanishes.
+This is because the trajectories start from the basin of the different periodic sequences $PQPQP\cdots$ and $QPQPQ\cdots$ need to ``overcome the attraction" from the corresponding periodic sequence in order to meet.

-In addition to the lower bound, we also compute the upper bound of the rate of geometric ergodicity through the first exit time.
-After some calculations, we find that the basin of attractions of the periodic sequence $PQPQPQ\cdots$ and $QPQPQP\cdots$ are
+In addition to the lower bound, for this example, we also compute the upper bound of the rate of geometric ergodicity through the first exit time.
+By transparent calculations, one finds that the basin of attraction of the periodic sequences $PQPQPQ\cdots$ and $QPQPQP\cdots$ are

-respectively.
-So if a deterministic trajectory starts from $A$ at $t = 0$, it converges to periodic orbit $PQPQPQ \cdots$, and if a deterministic trajectory starts from $B$ at $t = 0$, it converges to the other periodic orbit $QPQPQP\cdots$.
-For each strength of $\epsilon$ computed above, we compute the first exit time $\eta_{PQ}$ for $({\bm X}, {\bm Y})$ starting from $(P,Q)$ such that
+respectively, i.e., a deterministic trajectory starts from $A$ converges to the periodic sequence $PQPQPQ \cdots$, and a deterministic trajectory starts from $B$ converges to the periodic sequence $QPQPQP\cdots$.
+For each value of $\epsilon$ chosen above, we compute the first exit time $\eta_{PQ}$ of the coupling $({\bm X}, {\bm Y})$ starting from $A\times B$ as follows

-for $10^{8}$ sample trajectories.
-The probability $\mathbb{P}[ \eta_{QP} > t]$ vs. $t$ is also plotted in Figure \ref{fig4}.
-By Proposition \ref{upperbound}, the first exit time gives an upper bound of the rate of geometric ergodicity.
-In other words, when $\epsilon$ is small, the upper bound of the rate of geometric ergodicity is also very small.
+The Log-linear plots of $\mathbb{P}[ \eta_{PQ} > n]$ versus $n$ are also demonstrated in Figure \ref{fig4} (red lines).
+Still, we run $10^{8}$ samples.
+We see that when $\epsilon$ is small, the distribution of the first exit time is also exponentially small as the coupling times.
+By Proposition \ref{upperbound}, this gives an upper bound for the rate of geometric ergodicity.

+If let $S(\epsilon)$ and $\hat S(\epsilon)$ be the slopes of the exponential tails of the coupling time and first exit time under the $\epsilon$-noise perturbation, then the large deviation theory tells that $\epsilon^{2}\log(-\hat S(\epsilon))$ converges to a finite limit as $\epsilon$ vanishes \cite{freidlin1998random}.
+This is confirmed by our numerical simulations in Figure \ref{fig4} Lower Right (red crosses).
+In addition, the term $\epsilon^{2}\log(- {S}(\epsilon))$ also converges to a finite limit as well (blue dots).